A.

 SERP: Short for search engine results page.
 See search engine results page.

-Spider: A software program that crawls the internet, by following links and indexing web pages.
+Spider: A software program that crawls the Internet, by following links and indexing web pages.

 T.

-Title or Title of a page: An HTML tag used to describe the title of a page.
+Title or Title of a Page: An HTML tag used to describe the title of a page.
 Generally this appears at the top of the browser window.
 This information is used by many search engines to display the title of each site in the search result listing.

 V.

 Visibility Percentage: Visibility Percentage is calculated by dividing the Visibility Score by the maximum possible score that would be achieved if all of your keywords were ranked number 1 for all engines.
-In other words, if a site was perfectly ranked at number 1 for all keywords on all engines, your Visibility Percentage would be 100%.
-In contrast, if a site was not ranked in the top 30 for any keywords on any engines, then the Visibility Percentage would be zero.
+In other words, if a site is perfectly ranked at number 1 for all keywords on all engines, your Visibility Percentage would be 100%.
+In contrast, if a site is not ranked in the top 30 for any keywords on any engines, then the Visibility Percentage would be zero.